Neighbours 30th Anniversary: Development

-Another storyline are the returns of Harold and Madge Bishop.
+Another storyline is the returns of Harold and Madge Bishop.
 Madge appears as a figment of Harold's imagination, who "comes back to help Harold move on with his life".
 Smith and Charleston were contacted by producers and asked to return in August 2014.
 The storyline was thought of and pitched to producers by Jackie Woodburne.
-Herbison explained that he was worried that Smith and Charleston would not be happy with their character's return storyline and told Kilkelly that he "was quite nervous when they came in for a meeting", despite knowing them for years.
+Herbison explained that he was worried that Smith and Charleston would not be happy with their character's return storyline and told Kilkelly that he was quite nervous during the original storyline pitch meeting, despite having known them for years.
 Smith and Charleston "loved" the plot however, and Herbison "figured most fans would simply be happy to see them together again."
-Before hearing the pitch, Smith thought that Madge's return storyline would be "one of those American arising from the dead" plots, but admitted that he "applauded" the idea once he heard it.
-He called the storyline "cleverly handled".
+Before hearing the pitch, Smith thought that Madge's return storyline would be "one of those American arising from the dead" plots, but admitted that he applauded the idea and thought it had been cleverly handled once he heard it.
 Harold begins smelling Madge's perfume and hearing her voice as he reminisces of their marriage.
-During the opening ceremony of the festival, a "completely disorientated Harold Bishop is driving his campervan."
-Harold swerves and accidentally plunges through a fruit and vegetable stall and hits a water hydrant, before imagining Madge sitting next to him, with "In the Hall of the Mountain King" playing over the footage.
+After having smelt Madge's perfume and hearing her voice, a "completely disorientated Harold Bishop is driving his campervan" and accidentally plunges through a fruit and vegetable stall and hits a water hydrant, before imagining Madge sitting next to him, with "In the Hall of the Mountain King" playing over the footage.
 Fletcher said, "It's a disaster!"
 Madge continues appearing to Harold as a vision.
 Charleston hoped Madge's return to the serial would be a counter to the "turgidness" of her "really sad" death in 2001.

 A subplot of the 30th anniversary celebrations is the Erinsborough bake-off competition, which sees MasterChef Australia host and chef Matt Preston be the judge.
-Sheila Canning (Mann) does some "serious flirting" with him, which Mann hoped did not "shatter" Preston's experience on the show.
-Janelle Timmins (Feeney) returns as part of the bake-off and develops a feud with Sheila and Susan over whose cake is better tasting, which brings out their "competative side".
-Des Clarke's (Keane) return storyline was dubbed a "flashback" for him by Keane and sees Paul trying to "manipulate" him by talking about his marriage with Daphne Clarke (Elaine Smith) to throw off Daniel and Amber's wedding.
-Dennis believed that it was "really great to reintroduce" Des and use the storyline as a "viable" excuse to honour the past.
-A plotline that aired towards the end of the celebrations was the reignition of Nina Tucker's (Goodrem) relationship with Jack Scully.
-She reveals to Karl and Susan that they have separated after dating for 10 years and her new song was inspired by their story.
-However, Nina soon learns that Jack wants to try dating her again.
+Sheila Canning (Mann) does some "serious flirting" with him, which Mann hoped did not ruin Preston's experience on the show.
+Janelle Timmins (Feeney) returns as part of the bake-off and develops a feud with Sheila and Susan over whose cake is better tasting, which brings out their competitive sides.
+Des Clarke's (Keane) return storyline was dubbed a flashback for him by Keane and sees Paul trying to manipulate him by talking about his marriage with Daphne Clarke (Elaine Smith) to throw off Daniel and Amber's wedding.
+Dennis believed that it was "really great to reintroduce" Des and use the storyline as a viable excuse to honour the past.
+A plotline that aired towards the end of the celebrations was the reignition of Nina Tucker's (Goodrem) relationship with Jack Scully, who has separated from her after dating for 10 years, which inspires her to write and sing her new song.
+Goodrem explained that Nina soon learns that Jack wants to try dating her again.
 Major and Sumarwata's homecoming as Lucas and Vanessa allowed for the introduction of their second child, Sebsastiana, and progressed their family unit as it is revealed Vanessa is pregnant again.
 Kilkelly labelled them as "Erinsborough's most fertile couple".